 -

-The spectrum of tools available emerged over the following decades – along with inevitable acronyms:
+A spectrum of tools has emerged over the following decades – with inevitable acronyms:

 -